fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 RecognitionTimeKNegativeCoef | -6.000000 | multiplicative coef for negative values of conspicuousness RecognitionTimeKPositiveCoef | -3.000000 | multiplicative coef for positive values of conspicuousness RecognitionTimePCoef | 8.000000 | recognition time for a character with conspicuousness = 0
-RelationshipToImpressCharisma | 0.800000 | [0,inf]: how much is the repuation used to raise charisma RelationshipToPersuadeSpeech | 0.800000 | [0,inf]: how much is the repuation used to raise speech RelationshipToThreatenBadassness | 0.800000 | [0,inf]: how much is the repuation used to raise badassness RepairKitCapacity | 200.000000 | Repair kit capacity to repair RepairKitItemHealthBestLimit | 0.600000 | With high skill/quality repairkit can repauir items until this health limit RepairKitItemHealthDefaultLimit | 0.800000 | Default repairkit item helth limit
+RelationshipToImpressCharisma | 0.800000 | [0,inf]: how much is the reputation used to raise charisma RelationshipToPersuadeSpeech | 0.800000 | [0,inf]: how much is the reputation used to raise speech RelationshipToThreatenBadassness | 0.800000 | [0,inf]: how much is the reputation used to raise badassness RepairKitCapacity | 200.000000 | Repair kit capacity to repair RepairKitItemHealthBestLimit | 0.600000 | With high skill/quality repairkit can repauir items until this health limit RepairKitItemHealthDefaultLimit | 0.800000 | Default repairkit item helth limit